pepellsd/pepellsd/README.md

 - 👋 Hi, I’m @pepellsd
 - 👀 I’m interested in iron my cat and python
-- 🌱 I’m currently learning FastApi and some ML
+- 🌱 I’m currently learning Django and some ML
 - 📫 How to reach me telegram @comsomolec email serafimdyachenko@gmail.com

 <!---